mrgransky/base_essentials/README.md

 # base_essentials
-This repo contains all the required and essential components to setup in a fresh computer
+This repo contains all the required and essential components when one needs to setup a fresh computer:
+- interactive job scripts
+  CPU
+  GPU
+- general instructions